denis-berthier/CSP-Rules-V2.1/Examples/Sudoku/README.txt

 The cbg-000#36-Z6-W6 puzzle provides an example of solving with z-chains.
 It also an example of function "solve-w-preferences" and of looking for 2-sep solutions.
 The lightning-8.2 puzzle is also an illustration of computing 2-step solutions.
 It is also an example of using Forcing-T&E or Forcing{3}-T&E.

+<> The g-whips folder provides examples of g-whips.